oucs-teaching/cosc349-labs/lab02.md

 - **Not attached**.
 The guest VM will see a virtual network card (NIC) but it is effectively disconnected from any network.
 - **Network Address Translation (NAT)**.
 In this mode the guest's outward network traffic will be remapped to appear as requests from the host.
 This makes the guest invisible from the rest of the Internet: incoming requests toward the guest will simply look like requests to connect to the host.
 "Port forwarding" can be set up to allow these connections to the host to be forwarded back into the guest's network.
+- **NAT Network**.
+Extends NAT to allow multiple VMs assigned to the same NAT Network to talk to each other, as well as being able to access the internet, and be accessed from the host or beyond if port forwarding is set up.
 - **Bridged networking**. **Do not use this mode in the CS labs!** In this case, the guest exposes its own MAC address directly to the local-area network—the guest will appear as another computer on the network.
 Thus the guest can take on its own Internet identity, however this will not work within the UoOtago network, and may cause technical problems.
 - **Internal networking**.
 Creates a LAN that multiple VMs can connected to, but that is not connected to the Internet.
 - **Host-only networking**.
 Like internal networking, but the host is also able to send network traffic to and from the virtual network.

 ### Setting up a VirtualBox "host only network"

-I find host-only networking to be a very useful—allowing me to add VMs to an internal network where they can communicate with each other, but which also has convenient access to the host network interface.

 :::danger
-However, at least for me, host-only networking does not function correctly in the CS labs.
+At least for me, host-only networking does not function correctly in the CS labs.

-You should thus just skip to the next section, and read about host-only networks if they are useful to you when working on your own computers.
+You should thus just skip to the next section "Let’s import a VM from an OVA file", and read about host-only networks only if you expect to use them on your own computers.
 :::

-In any case, you may find it useful to know how to configure the host-only networks, so I leave the documentation here for your interest.
+I have found host-only networking to be useful when working on my laptop, allowing me to add VMs to an internal network where they can communicate with each other, but which also has convenient access to the host network interface.
+I leave this documentation here largely for your interest.

 From the main VirtualBox Manager window, you can select the "File" menu choose "Host Network Manager...".
 This will bring up a window such as the following (the details will probably be different from mine).
 Click the "Properties" button in the tool-bar to see the details shown on my screen capture.
 You will need to click "Create" before you are able to click "Properties" if there are no networks in your list.